Rashid Rida: Christianity

 Riḍā was highly sensitive to the openly hostile and Islamophobic attitudes prevalent among Orientalists and European Christians of his era.
 Before promoting the vision of a caliphate as a means of Islamic revival, Riḍā was trying to counteract the activities of Christian missionaries, who had founded a society for organised Islamic da'wah outside of Islamic Ottoman territories.
 He was also concerned by what he regarded as sympathies of native Arab Christians to colonial powers.
 Riḍā believed the only 'true' mission of solid faith in Christian history was that of Jesus' disciples and that any later missionary attempt was false.
 He perceived Christian missions as an integral part of the colonial presence in the Muslim world and was convinced that Europe used religion as a political instrument for mobilising European Christians by inflaming their 'fanatic' feelings against other nations.
+Rashid Rida also addressed the topic of the Crusades, following Muhammad Abduh, noting the importance of the ennobling influence of Islamic civilization on Christian Europe, which gave impetus to the development of Europe, and ultimately turned out to be more important than the military defeat of the Crusades.

 In spite of this, Rida did promote efforts to reconcile between Muslims and Christians.
 His caliphate proposal recognised both Judaism and Christianity and granted non-Muslims the right to serve in administration and the judicial system, with the exception of the Islamic sharia courts.

 Habib Jamati said in his eulogy for Riḍā that Riḍā "had also befriended Christians and struggled alongside them for their common nation."
 He did, however, accuse Oriental Christians in general of being the tools of colonial powers and of conspiring with "atheist Westerners" against Islam.
 In a series of articles published in 1911 compiled under the title al-Muslimun wa-l-qubt (The Muslims and the Copts), he condemned Muslims for dividing over nationalism.
 In his view, nationalist slogans were exploited by the colonial powers and would only favor the Coptic minority.
 He mocked the Copts' claim to be descended from the "heathen, God-hating" Pharaohs and their demand for positions of power despite what he viewed as inexperience.
 Riḍā applauded the 1911 Muslim Congress, which was organised in response to the 1911 Congress of Asyut that demanded Coptic minority rights.
 He believed Western civilisation could not be considered Christian, only materialistic, and predicted that its vices would lead to self-destruction.
 He alleged that the West sought to turn Muslims away from their religion, either by degrading their moral values, converting them to Christianity, or both.